 Always approach pedestrian light controlled crossings with care and the intention of stopping should it become necessary, no matter what the lights say.

 If there are pedestrians on the crossing, you MUST give way to them and let them continue to the kerb and clear of the crossing.

 Most crossings have the red textured paving and dropped kerbs for ease of access for disabled people, wheelchairs and baby buggies.
 They will also have white painted zig-zag lines which mean no parking and no overtaking on approach.

 There may be an advanced warning triangle sign, especially if there is a bend in the road before the crossing.

-One difference is the height of the button to activate the crossing lights (a horse rider can be a couple of metres off the ground, so it would be difficult to lean over to operate a low button).
-The red and green man sign is accompanied/replaced by a red and green bicycle (in the case of the Toucan Crossing) or a red or green horse and rider (in the case of the Equine Crossing).
-Pedestrians can use these crossings at any time.
+One difference is the height of the button to activate the crossing lights.
+For instance, a horse rider can be a couple of metres off the ground, so it would be difficult to lean over to operate a low button.